oemof/tespy/docs/building_blocks/solver.rst

 1. A **maximum bipartite matching** assigns every equation one variable it is responsible for determining.
-If that assignment is impossible, the unmatched equations and variables delimit the over- or under-determined part of the model.
-This is reported and can be useful in debugging.
+If that assignment is impossible, the unmatched equations and variables delimit the over- or under-determined part of the model, which :py:meth:`~tespy.networks.network.Network.print_structural_analysis` reports for debugging.
 2. Equations whose assignments depend on each other in a cycle can not be ordered.
 In that way they form a **block** that must be solved simultaneously.